jyotsnarathee/bank_of_canada_api_testframework/README.md

 1) The error messages on Swagger page is differnt when we run the API Like on swagger if we give wrong input, then actually we get the message - "Bad recent observations request parameters, must be numeric"
 But on swagger message says - "Error: Verify your inputs and run the request again" Have used the actaul message in my tests as of now.
-But in actual will talk to devs, to correct the message.
+But I will talk to devs, to correct the message in swagger as the other message is more clear.
-2) Also, when i try to run the API with POST, i get status code as 200, which is not expected.
+2) Also, when i try to run the API with POST, i get status code as 200, which is not expected ( Expected 405 ).
 I have commented that code as of now.
-This has to be discussed wuth devs too.
+This has to be discussed with devs too.